IBM-Bluemix-Docs/ComposeForPostgreSQL/connecting-bluemix-app.md

 # Connecting an {{site.data.keyword.cloud_notm}} application

 To connect an {{site.data.keyword.cloud}} application to your service, use the service credentials that are created when the service is provisioned.
-The sample app demonstrates how to use Node.js to connect to an {{site.data.keyword.composeForPostgreSQL_full}} service using the provided credentials, and how to create a database and read from and write to the database.

 ## Connecting using the 'Hello World' sample app

-The [compose-postgresql-helloworld-nodejs](https://github.com/IBM-Bluemix/compose-postgresql-helloworld-nodejs) sample app demonstrates how to use Node.js to connect to a {{site.data.keyword.composeForPostgreSQL}} service using the provided credentials.
-The application creates, reads from, and writes to a database
+The [sample app](https://github.com/IBM-Bluemix/compose-postgresql-helloworld-nodejs) demonstrates how to use Node.js to connect to a {{site.data.keyword.composeForPostgreSQL}} service by using the provided credentials.
+The application creates, reads from, and writes to a database.

 Download the sample app and follow the instructions in the readme file.
 Then, in your application details page in {{site.data.keyword.cloud_notm}}, click **View APP** to view the contents of the *examples* table.